-- During the 66 weeks before the baby is born, they must have worked for at least 26 weeks (not necessarily consecutively). - They must have earned at least £120 a week on average in 13 of those 66 weeks. - They may have been employed, self-employed or an agency worker.
+- During the 66 weeks before the baby is born, they must have worked for at least 26 weeks (not necessarily consecutively). - They must have earned the minimum defined by gov.uk on average in 13 of those 66 weeks. - They may have been employed, self-employed or an agency worker.